chappers/chappers.github.io/_posts/2014-10-05-develping-on-android-hello-world.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [android, java]
+tags: [android, java]
 ---

 **This is a series of post as I will hopefully build a simple wallpaper app.**